beyond-decentralized/AIRport/README.md

 Users are generally interested in keeping their data private.
 They are also interested in reducing data duplication and duplicate data entry.
-Users may also be insentivised by profit sharing schemes from both App Creators and AIRport Team.
+Users may also be incentivised by profit sharing schemes from both App Creators and AIRport Team.

 App creators are incentivies by the profits that applications generate.
-They are also insentivised in aquiring large market share (to maximize profits) by ehancing and enlarging their offerings but are dis-insetivised by the costs of additional work and expansion.
+They are also incentivised in aquiring large market share (to maximize profits) by enhancing and enlarging their offerings but are dis-incetivised by the costs of additional work and expansion.

-AIRport team is insetives align closely with those application creators.
-They have an additional insentive to attract application creators to write apps on the platform.
+AIRport team incetives align closely with those application creators.
+They have an additional incentive to attract application creators to write Apps on the platform.

 Airport naturally fulfils User data insetives though it's technology.
 It